dciccale/kimbo.js/README.md

 ### Developing

-Run `grunt watch` to work with the library, build and test will be run automatically.
+Run `grunt watch` to work with the library, build and tests will be run automatically.

 ```bash
 $ grunt watch